MSnbase IO capabilities

 that the names match exactly.
 Special characters like '-'

-will be transformed by R into '.'
+or '(' will be transformed by R into '.' when

-file is read in.
+the csv file is read in.
 Optionally, one can also specify a

 column to be used as feature names.
 Note that these must be unique to